Learning ORDER-Aware Multimodal Representations for Composite Materials Design: Results

-We observe that prediction performances based on different modalities (tabular descriptors versus images) differ across target properties and datasets.
-This pattern complies with our claim that descriptors and microstructure images are both essential for composite materials.
-On our Composite dataset with clear microstructures and coarse-level descriptors (only include fiber density and misaligned angle), image-based predictions are more comprehensive.
-Nanofiber dataset includes more descriptive descriptors (detailed in \cite{sgpt}), making tabular-based prediction superior for some properties more related to descriptors (e.g., elongation).
-Therefore, our introduction of multimodal information for composite material is necessary and effective. \cref{tab_predict} also includes comparisons on different backbones (ViT-B/16 and ViT-B/32).
-Our methods consistently surpass the multimodal baselines on all backbones.
-The two backbones exhibit comparable performance across all tasks.
+The surrogate-trained variants ORDER-dyn-surr and ORDER-$\alpha$-surr achieve performance matching or exceeding their ground-truth-label counterparts in many settings.
+Most notably, ORDER-dyn-surr achieves the best CLIP-backbone RMSE for Composite yield strength under all three modalities, and leads on several Nanofiber properties including elongation and yield strength.
+This demonstrates that the physics-based surrogates preserve the ordinal structure needed for effective pretraining, validating a practical path to label-efficient materials representation learning.

-To fully harness the complementary advantages of multimodal representations, we propose concatenating features from both modalities for multimodal prediction (denoted `-fusion'). \cref{fig_predict} compares R$^2$ scores (higher is better) for single-modality and fusion-based predictions.
-Fusion-based ORDER variants (highlighted with blue borders and shading) consistently outperform all single-modality methods by complementing modality-specific information.
-Among single-modality approaches, ORDER variants remain optimal across all comparisons.
-ORDER-$\alpha$ exhibits marginally superior performance compared to ORDER-dyn, though the gap is small and the hyperparameter-free ORDER-dyn still substantially outperforms all other baselines.
+We observe that prediction performances based on different modalities differ across target properties and datasets, consistent with our claim that both descriptors and microstructure images are essential.
+On our Composite dataset with coarse-level descriptors (only fiber density and misalignment angle), image-based predictions capture additional spatial information invisible to the tabular branch.
+The richer descriptors in the Nanofiber dataset make tabular features competitive or superior for some properties (e.g., elongation).
+Therefore, we also report multimodal fusion (fusion technique detailed in \cref{sec:method_predict}) results in \cref{tab_predict}.
+We can observe that modality fusion enhances distance-based baselines to achieve competitive performance with our ORDER series, and all fusion results consistently outperforms single-modality predictions results. \cref{tab_predict} also reports results for both CLIP-pretrained and ImageNet-pretrained ViT-B/16 backbones to understand the contributions made by different pretraining objectives.
+CLIP-backbone results generally outperform their ImageNet counterparts, reflecting the richer initial representations in the CLIP vision transformer, while both backbones confirm the consistent advantage of ORDER over the compared image-tabular alignment baselines.